-Taxonomy: Three subspecies are recognized, all in its native South America (Gill and Donsker 2017).
+Taxonomy: Three subspecies are recognized, all in its native South America (Gill et al 2022).
 Established populations in North America are derived from nominate M. m. monachus in Uruguay (Edelaar et al 2015).

 On 10 May 1998 two were seen at Freedom Park, Omaha; at the time there was a nest under construction on the mast of a minesweeper on display.
-The birds were said to have been present for several years (Freedom Park personnel); they disappeared in fall when the weather was cold and reappeared each year in late Apr or May.
+The birds were said to have been present for several years (Freedom Park personnel); they disappeared in fall when the weather was cold and reappeared each year in late Apr or May (Silcock and Jorgensen 1998).
 However, these birds disappeared after 1998; they were probably removed.

 Since 1998, there are only three reports.
 One was at an Omaha feeder 28 Sep-2 Nov 2008, but the report was not accepted by the NOURC as a wild bird (Brogie 2009); probably the same bird was seen in central Omaha 30 Oct 2008, and one was in Greenwood, Cass Co 18 Feb 2011.

-This species is considered established by the American Birding Association at localities in southeastern Florida and the Austin and Houston areas of Texas (DeBenedictis 1994).
 In the late 1960s and early 1970s, tens of thousands of parakeets were imported to the United States as pets.
 Many birds have been released either deliberately or by accident by their owners, and some may have also escaped during transport.
 The Monk Parakeet first appeared in New York in 1968 and was first recorded breeding in Florida in 1969.
-Today, thriving populations of Monk Parakeets occur in several states, particularly New York, Connecticut, Illinois, Texas, Louisiana, and Florida (Burgio et al 2016).
+Today, thriving populations of Monk Parakeets occur in several states, particularly New York, Connecticut, Illinois, Texas, Louisiana, and Florida (Burgio et al 2020).

 NOURC: Nebraska Ornithologists’ Union Records Committee